-Role The Head Teacher Our head The of teacher is Mr Andrew andy.evans@hereford.jmhs.sch.uk and he is responsible for the day to day management of all aspects of the school, this includes the support for children with SEND.
-He gives responsibility to the SENDCo and class teachers to support all students with SEND but is still responsible for ensuring that your child's needs are met.
+The Role of the Headteacher Our headteacher John is Dr Holmes john.holmes@hereford.jmhs.sch.uk and he is responsible for the day to day management of all aspects of the school, this includes the support for children with SEND.
+He gives responsibility to the SENDCO and class teachers to support all students with SEND but is still responsible for ensuring that your child's needs are met.